-During the review phase of the Pre-Audit Questionnaire the auditor reviewed standard 115.21 and noted that the VADOC Special Investigations Unit (SIU) is responsible for all criminal investigations that occur on the grounds owned and operated by the VADOC.
+During the review phase of the Pre-Audit Questionnaire, the Auditor reviewed standard 115.21 and noted that the VADOC Special Investigations Unit (SIU) is responsible for all criminal investigations that occur on the grounds owned and operated by the VADOC.
 The PREA Coordinator was contacted and asked this question.
 The PREA Coordinator explained that the VADOC SIU conducts all criminal sexual assault investigations at the VADOC facilities.
-On 03/27/23, the Auditor contacted the VADOC Special Investigation Unit to establish if they did in fact conduct alleged sexual assault criminal investigations at the GCC.
+The Auditor contacted the VADOC Special Investigation Unit to establish if they did in fact conduct alleged sexual assault criminal investigations at the DWCC.
 Arrangements were made by the Auditor to contact a SIU detective via phone call.
-On 03/27/2023, the Auditor contacted a Detective with the Special Investigation Unit.
+The Auditor contacted a Detective with the Special Investigation Unit.
 He informed the Auditor that they do in fact investigate all criminal sexual assault allegations and acknowledged that the only requirement needed to send an investigator is an official request from the Facility Investigator.
 The SIU is responsible for investigating allegations of sexual crimes that occur within the VADOC facilities and is familiar with PREA standard 115.21 pertaining to the investigation of sexual assaults, the collection of evidence, and forensic examinations.
-Furthermore, the GCC provided VADOC Policy 030.1, Evidence Collection and Preservation states in part that; "The Sexual Assault Victim Search/ Evidence Collection Protocol (see Operating Procedure 038.3, Prison Rape Elimination Act (PREA)) shall be followed for all investigations into allegations of sexual abuse to maximize the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
+Furthermore, the DWCC provided VADOC Policy 030.1, Evidence Collection and Preservation states in part that; "The Sexual Assault Victim Search/ Evidence Collection Protocol (see Operating Procedure 038.3, Prison Rape Elimination Act (PREA)) shall be followed for all investigations into allegations of sexual abuse to maximize the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
 See Operating Procedure 030.4, Special Investigations Unit, and Operating Procedure 720.7, Emergency Medical Equipment and Care, for additional guidance."

-When the Auditor interviewed random staff, it was determined that all 14 staff were aware of their responsibilities to preserve evidence during a sexual abuse allegation.
+When the Auditor interviewed random staff, it was determined that all 13 staff were aware of their responsibilities to preserve evidence during a sexual abuse allegation.
 They discussed securing the scene, notifying a supervisor immediately, contacting medical personnel, placing clothing in a brown paper bag, writing a detailed report, and not allowing the victim or accuser to bathe or brush their teeth.
-Also, when asked who was responsible for investigating criminal and administrative cases, staff members identified the VADOC SIU 3 times, the Facility Investigator 4 times, the Compliance Manager 3 times, and 4 officers did not know.
-All random staff interviewed were therefore aware of the protocol for evidence collection, however, the majority of sworn staff believed that the facility investigator conducted sexual abuse allegations or were unaware of who's responsibility it was to conduct criminal investigations.
+Also, when asked, "Who was responsible for investigating criminal and administrative cases?"
+Staff members identified the VADOC SIU 2 times, the Facility Investigator 10 times, the PREA Compliance Manager 2 times, and 2 officers were not sure.
+All random staff interviewed were therefore aware of the protocol for evidence collection, however, the majority of sworn staff believed that the facility investigator conducted sexual abuse allegations.
 The facility investigator does conduct an initial inquiry to determine what the allegation is and if it appears to be a legitimate allegation.
 If the allegation is indeed a sexual abuse allegation, then that information is forwarded to the SIU for investigation.
 If it is determined that the allegation is sexual harassment, then the facility investigator is assigned the case.